About the Compliance Review Panel

 Compliance review does not investigate the borrowing country, the executing agency, or the private sector client.
 The conduct of these parties will be considered only when relevant to the assessment of ADB’s compliance.
 Compliance review does not provide judicial-type remedies such as injunctions or monetary damages.
-Relative to the problem solving function of the AM, a request for compliance review is not an appeal to a higher authority.
+Relative to the problem solving function of the Accountability Mechanism, a request for compliance review is not an appeal to a higher authority.

 Compliance Review Panel

 The CRP is a fact-finding body on behalf of the ADB's Board of Directors.
 The CRP investigates alleged noncompliance by ADB with its operational policies and procedures in designing and implementing ADB-financed projects.